“You can coax the cold right out of me,

 Simon keeps staring in silence as the creature breathes quickly, panicked, its torso rising and falling with each breath and how is it possible?
 How is it possible that such a monstrosity could exist?
 Half-fish, half man, fully unthinkable and improbable....
 Simon doesn't know what to think or what to do.
 He's never encountered anything like it before, has never even believed in anything like it before.

-He reaches a hand, places it firmly against the tail and its cold, wet, slippery like a snake.
+He reaches with a hand, places it firmly against the tail and its cold, wet, slippery like a snake.
 There’s blood flowing from the wound, tainting the silver-blue scales in small trails that go down until the tail separates into two translucent fins.
 There’s mud on them, sand and blood sticking to them and Simon can almost imagine that the creature could be beautiful in normal circumstances.
 But it’s not.
 It’s not beautiful.
 It’s impossible.
 It’s wrong, a scandalous mistake Mother Nature has made and he's so horrified that for a second Simon thinks he's going to throw up.
 He doesn't.
 He reins himself in and gets even closer, puts his hand everywhere on the creature.
 He can feel it tense to the touch, can feel it try to escape, try to slide away on the beach and that will not do.
 That will not do at all.

 "Stop moving," Simon says harshly, putting all of his weight on the creature's stomach, both of his hands placed on each side of its navel.

-The creature frowns at the tone and tries to push him away, both arms wrestling against the intrusion, its muscular bicep straining under the effort that fighting back demands with a gaping wound.
+The creature frowns at the tone and tries to push him away, both arms wrestling against the intrusion, its muscular biceps straining under the effort that fighting back demands with a gaping wound.
 Simon is faster though, and he's not injured, so he grabs the offending hands, wraps his fingers tightly around the wrists until the boy grimaces and stops thrashing.
 He's quivering instead, from the fear or the cold, Simon doesn't know or care.
 The only thing he cares about now, the only thought that's circling his brain is that this is everything he's been hoping for without knowing it, everything he never thought he needed.
 It’s a gift.
 A monstrous gift, it’s true, but Simon is not foolish enough to refuse it.

 The creature starts hyperventilating and Simon thinks he can see small delicate gills on the side of his chest, can see the way its panic is increasing with each second that passes.